wp-plugins/lexi/readme.txt

 Add 1 if you want to save it in cache.
 Add 2 if you want to show the contents.
-Add 4 if you want to show the title.
+Add 4 if you want to show the title (this is the channel link too).
 Add 8 if you want to open it in a new page.
+Add 16 if you want to not show the RSS icon (this is the RSS link too).

 If you want to use the title given by the RSS, use `[lexi: configuration, rss, max_items]` or `lexiRSS($configuration, $rss, false, $max_items)`.